Cape Coral Realtor | Jason Tone Tap for Buyer Guide

 • Limited or unavailable carriers due to roof age or condition

-• Premiums that add hundreds per month to ownership costs
+• Premiums adding hundreds per month to ownership cost

 • Flood requirements that don’t match expectations